-On February 3rd, thousands of anxious round two applicants to Harvard Business School will receive news of their fate as interview invites and release decisions go out.
-Are you one of the lucky ones preparing for an HBS interview?
+By early October, thousands of anxious round one applicants to Harvard Business School will receive news of their fate as interview invites and release decisions go out.
+Will you be one of the lucky ones preparing for an HBS interview?
 If so, Stacy Blackman Consulting can help.

 The SBC team has several HBS admissions experts, including former HBS Admissions Officers who also hold HBS degrees.
 In other words, their expertise is deep.
 SBC consultant and former HBS Admissions Officer Andrea has exclusive insider advice about preparing for the HBS interview.
 Today, we’re sharing this wisdom with you.

 “The interview really is the deciding factor as to whether or not the candidate gets in,” Andrea reveals.
 “Very few interviews don’t go well, so you really have to rise to the top of the good interviews.”

 Contact one of our SBC Principals to request availability for HBS interview preparation by emailing firstname.lastname@example.org.
 HBS interview prep support at SBC is available only after the school has extended interview invites.
 Here’s the overview of SBC’s interview prep services.